This post has been updated as of March 2019

-According to one of America’s most famous groundhogs, Punxsutawney Phil, it’s going to be an early Spring this year.
-That means now is the time to start preparing your email campaigns for all of the upcoming Spring holidays.
-After all, springtime includes St. Patrick’s Day, Easter, Passover, Earth Day, Cinco De Mayo, Mother’s Day, and Memorial Day—all of which are huge spending days for consumers and revenue driving times for B2C businesses.
+It’s never too early to start preparing your email campaigns for the upcoming season.
+This incorporates more than just the season: It also includes Spring holidays and spring-themed email subject lines.
+After all, springtime includes St. Patrick’s Day, Easter, Cinco De Mayo, Mother’s Day, and Memorial Day—huge spending days for consumers and revenue-driving times for B2C businesses.

 Spring-themed email subject lines

 - Woo Nashville: Spring Breaking…or Spring Dreaming

 - Tracking Board: Our 50% Off Spring Sale is On!
 All Memberships Now 50% Off!

 - Forest Suites Resort: March into Spring with Our Lowest Rates!

 - GapKids: TODAY ONLINE!
 Get everything they’ll need for Spring!